fishioon/nginx-oidc/README.md

-Nginx with openid connect for auth.
-Inspire for nginx-openid-connect(only support NGINX+).
+Support open source NGINX.
+Inspire for nginx-openid-connect(which only support NGINX+).